isaidgitout/b9lab_crowdfund/README.md

 ## Usage

-Install dependencies with
+Install dependencies:

 _npm install_

+Deploy the contract:

+Ensure your local node is listening at localhost:8545

+_npm run migrate_

-Launch the app with
+Launch the app:

 _npm run start_

-Run the tests with
+Run the tests:

 _truffle test_